wawa1474/tranz330_re/README.md

 features needed for modern credit card processing bureaus, they are available cheaply on the used market.

 The logic on the mainboard is fully mapped.

-At some point I'll make a logical schematic of the VFD / keypad board.
+Everything on the display board is fully mapped except for the toroid.
+You'd need to take the toroid off the board in order to figure out the internals and I don't want to destroy a board to do that.

 I want to end up with a reference that's useful for writing software and tacking on hardware.